Target365/REST/USERGUIDE.md

 * 401	Request was unauthorized.

 ### Create a Strex payment transaction with one-time password
 This example creates a Strex one-time password sent to the end user and get completes the payment by using the one-time password.
 You can use MessagePrefix and MessageSuffix to influence the start and end of the SMS sent by Strex.
+In the Test Environment - with endpoint https://test.target365.io - the OTP is always 1234.

 #### Request
 ```